dbmcclain/Lisp-Actors/README.md

 Dale Shcumacher's website is an important elucidation of the concepts discussed in Carl Hewitt's paper above: http://www.dalnefre.com/wp/

-Dale, mentioned in Hewitts paper, is one of many collaborators with Hewitt in helping to refine the meaning of Actors computation.
+Dale, mentioned in Hewitt's paper, is one of many collaborators with Hewitt in helping to refine the meaning of Actors computation.